 You can view a breakdown of a transaction by right-clicking the transaction in the graph and selecting Show Transaction Breakdown Tree.
 In the Transaction Breakdown Tree, right-click the transaction you want to break down, and select Break Down <transaction name>.
 The Average Transaction Response Time graph displays data for the sub-transactions.
 For more details, see Transaction Breakdown Tree.

 This graph is displayed differently for each granularity.
 The lower the granularity, the more detailed the results.
 However, it may be useful to view the results with a higher granularity to study the overall Vuser behavior throughout the scenario.
 For example, using a low granularity, you may see intervals when no transactions were performed.
 However, by viewing the same graph with a higher granularity, you will see the graph for the overall transaction response time.
-For more information on setting the granularity, see Getting more information from Graph Data.
+For more information on setting the granularity, see How to Manage Graph Data.

 Compare with Running Vusers

 You can compare the Average Transaction Response Time graph to the Running Vusers graph to see how the number of running Vusers affects the transaction performance time.
 For example, if the Average Transaction Response Time graph shows that performance time gradually improved, you can compare it to the Running Vusers graph to see whether the performance time improved due to a decrease in the Vuser load.